BHUMESH438/react_todolist/README.md

 - to save to the local storage the key should be same name
 - stringify the obj and parse the obj from string
+- addtask,deletetask - save the redult to local storage